 4. Is distilled water and boiled water the same?
 No, they taste differently.

 Tap water cannot be drunk directly because there will still be some bacterial viruses in the water, disinfection by-product residual chlorine, and other substances harmful to the human body.
 When boiled, it kills most of the bacteria and viruses in the water, so it can be drunk.
 However, because residual chlorine or some residual heavy metal substances cannot be removed by boiling, the taste of boiled water are relatively poor, which is why sometimes the kettle is scaly, and the boiled water is more astringent.
 Whereas, distilled water is colorless and odorless.
 Because after the impurities and inorganic salts are filtered out after the distillation of ordinary water, only the substance composed of hydrogen and oxygen is obtained.
+If you want to have a better taste of your drinking water, you can consider to have a reverse osmosis system.

 5. Is cooled boiled water the same as distilled water?
 No, they look differently